 “Passport privilege” is the ability to be able to travel throughout the world freely based on the passport you possess.

 Depending on which country you hold a passport in, your passport’s power will either be determined as strong or weak.
 The type of passport you hold dictates your ability to travel to each individual country and sovereign nation.
 The power in your passport is determined, ultimately, by the number of destinations you can travel to visa-free (or by visa-on-arrival.)
 Without this ability you must apply for a visa in advance.
-Obtaining this visa can take weeks or months and consists of: applications, collecting documentations, scheduling appointments, in-person interviews at the closest embassy, various fees and even writing a “letter of request” in some countries.
+Unless you opt for a shortcut for getting a passport and apply for example for a golden visa Europe, obtaining this visa can take weeks or months and consists of: applications, collecting documentations, scheduling appointments, in-person interviews at the closest embassy, various fees and even writing a “letter of request” in some countries.

 According to the “Henley Passport Index,” here are the top passports to hold for 2022: